front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 Front-Commerce is also shipped with a persistent cache implementation, using a Redis strategy (see [Caching strategies](#Caching-strategies)).
 One can implement new strategies to support more services (we also can help and support more strategies, please [contact us](mailto:contact@front-commerce.com)).

-The dataLoader cache must be configured in the [`config/caching.js` configuration file](/docs/reference/configurations.html#config-caching-js).
+The DataLoader cache must be configured in the [`config/caching.js` configuration file](/docs/reference/configurations.html#config-caching-js).
 Please refer to the reference documentation for further details or read the following section to choose the most relevant strategies for your context.

 ## Caching strategies